 One U.S. doctor isn’t waiting for the results of those trials.

-Alan S. Green, M.D., a Chicago physician has begun prescribing a cocktail of anti-aging drugs to his patients.
-According to his website, starting in January 2016, Dr. Green began taking rapamycin personally.
+Alan S. Green, M.D., a New York physician has begun prescribing a cocktail of anti-aging drugs to his patients.
+According to his website, starting in January 2016, Dr. Green began taking rapamycin personally, as well.
 In a bid to ward off the ravages of aging, Dr. Green takes the medication along with other drugs already available at the local drugstore.

 Anti-Aging Cocktail Components